phil4991/sb-robot/README.md

 # Selfbalancing Robot Project 2019-02-23

 The robot projects came to my mind as an introduction to mobile robotics and control theory.
 The robot is fully designed by my own and will stabilze it self once its finished.

 ## Status overview
-2019-08 implementing `drivecontroller/` module..
+2019-08 implementing `drivecontroller/` & `core/` modules..

 2019-07 tested the controller code on the RPi